Backlang-Org/learn/content/the-basics/data/structs.md

 <struct_declaration> ::= <modifier>? "struct" <name> "{" <struct_value>* "}"
 ```

-For the struct an automatic constructor will be generated to init all fields.
+An automatic constructor will be generated for the struct to initialize all fields.

 A simple example:
 ```back